jasonwill/heyhey/heyhey-server/README.md

-# HeyHey-Server is an Announcment GraphQL Server
+# HeyHey-Server is an Announcement GraphQL Server

 Running in development: `node server.js`